-Notice of Requirement for Affirmative Action To Ensure Equal Employment Opportunity (Executive Order 11246)
+Notice or Requirement for Affirmative Action to Ensure Equal Employment Opportunity (Executive Order 11246)

-- 1. The Offeror's or Bidder's attention is called to the "Equal Opportunity Clause" and the "Standard Federal Equal Employment Specifications" set forth herein. - 2.
+- 1. The Offeror's or Bidder's attention is called to the "Equal Opportunity Clause" and the "Standard Federal Equal Employment Opportunity Construction Contract Specifications" set forth herein. - 2.
 The goals and timetables for minority and female participation, expressed in percentage terms for the Contractor's aggregate workforce in each trade on all construction work in the covered area, are as follows: